konaendu/vlamax/README.md

 Link: https://konaendurance.com/vlamaxcalc/

-Here are the formulas I used for the calculator:
+Here are the formulas I used for the calculator.
+Written in javascript:

 # 1. Calculate VLaMAx with the help of bodyweight & height and then go on to calculate VO2ss: